heartcombo/devise/README.md

 https://github.com/plataformatec/devise/wiki/Bug-reports

-If you found a security bug, do *NOT* use the GitHub issue tracker.
+If you have discovered a security related bug, please do *NOT* use the GitHub issue tracker.
 Send an email to opensource@plataformatec.com.br.

 ### Mailing list